Adding Fractions with Like Denominators

 Adding fractions that share the same denominator by adding the numerators and keeping the denominator.

-Why is Adding Fractions with Like Denominators important?
+What is the Adding Fractions with Like Denominators formula?

-What do students usually get wrong about Adding Fractions with Like Denominators?
+When do you use Adding Fractions with Like Denominators?

 How Adding Fractions with Like Denominators Connects to Other Ideas